tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 - Players can not vote for themselves.
 - At the end of the game, the player with the most votes wins.
 The one with the least votes loses.

-As a consequence of these rules, here are some example of possible basic strategies:
+As a consequence of these rules, here are some examples of possible basic strategies:

 - A player can try to get the maximum amount of votes, in order to be the winner.
 - A player can try to maximize its profit, without caring about votes.
-He will not win but will still make profit out of the game, as he will keep the remainder of the money after giving back the one million dollars.
+She will not win but will still make profit out of the game, as she will keep the remainder of the money after giving back the original one million dollars.

-- ### Definitions
+### Definitions

 #### Current player
 Players play on a turn-by-turn basis.
 We will call _current player_ the player of which it is currently the turn.
 The current player is the only one that can make calls to the judging party's interface.

 #### Rounds
 A _round_ is an atomic unit of time in the game.
 A round can thus not be divided into subrounds.
-A round passes everytime the following actions are executed:
+A round passes every time the following actions are executed:

 - A transaction is applied
 - Changing the current player
 - Applying the result of a voting round (see after)

 #### Voting rounds
-A voting round is a round where, __before__ any is taken (before even the current player plays), all players will be asked to vote according with the game's rules.
+A voting round is a round where, __before__ any action is taken (before even the current player plays), all players will be asked to vote according with the game's rules.

 #### Cheater
 A cheater is a player that breaks a game's rule.
 Cheaters are immediately killed and thus removed from the game.
 If,  at the moment they are killed they owe some resources to another player,  the remaining resources of the killed player will be transferred to the one they were owed to,  up the owed amount,  and up to the remaining balance of this resource on this killed player account.